Scalar Resonances near 650 and 95 GeV in the GNMSSM with Correct Dark Matter Relic Abundance: Explanation of the excesses

 To further clarify the model’s interpretation of the observed excesses, four benchmark points—P1, P2, and P3 from {\bf Scenario~I}, and P4 from {\bf Scenario~II}—are selected to illustrate representative behaviors.
-These benchmarks, highlighted as blue, yellow, green, and red diamonds in all figures, are listed with full details in Tables~\ref{BP1BP2} and~\ref{BP3BP4}.
-P1 and P2 simultaneously account for the $\sigma_{\gamma\gamma b\bar{b}}$ and $\mu_{rr}$ excesses at the $2\sigma$ level, while P3 explains the combined excesses of $\sigma_{\gamma\gamma b\bar{b}}$ and $\mu_{b\bar{b}}$ at the same significance.
-P4 provides a $2\sigma$ interpretation of the combined $\sigma_{\gamma\gamma b\bar{b}}$ and $\mu_{rr}$ anomalies.
-The DM in P1 predominantly annihilates via the $A_s$-funnel into $h_s A_H$, whereas in P2 and P3 the relic abundance is mainly obtained through coannihilation with Singlino-dominated $\tilde{\chi}_2^0$ into $h_s A_H$.
-P1 may be probed by future SD searches, but its SI cross section is suppressed to near the neutrino floor due to the blind-spot condition $\sin2\beta + m_{\tilde{\chi}^0_1}/ \mu \simeq 0.002$, which reduces the Higgs-exchange contribution.
-P2, on the other hand, predicts extremely low SD neutron cross section (as low as $6.5\times 10^{-7} \,\rm pb$), owing to the heavy suppression of the $\tilde{\chi}^0_1$-Z gauge boson coupling, driven by $N_{13}^2-N_{14}^2 \simeq 0.004$.
+These benchmark points are highlighted as blue, yellow, green, and red diamonds, respectively, in all relevant figures, and their detailed properties are listed in Tables.~\ref{BP1BP2} and~\ref{BP3BP4}. { {The phenomenological characteristics of these benchmarks are summarized as follows: \begin{itemize} \item P1 simultaneously accommodates the $\sigma_{\gamma\gamma b\bar{b}}$ excess near 650 GeV, as well as the excesses in $\mu_{\gamma\gamma}$ and $\mu_{b\bar{b}}$ near 95~GeV, all at the $2\,\sigma$ level (treated individually rather than in combination). \item P2 provides a $2\,\sigma$ interpretation of the combined excesses in $\sigma_{\gamma\gamma b\bar{b}}$ and $\mu_{b\bar{b}}$, and predicts $\mu_{\gamma\gamma}$ within $2.4\,\sigma$. \item P3 successfully explains the $\mu_{\gamma\gamma}$ and $\mu_{b\bar{b}}$ excesses at the $2\,\sigma$ level, while slightly exceeding the $2\,\sigma$ preferred region of $\sigma_{\gamma\gamma b\bar{b}}$. \item P4 yields a $2\,\sigma$ interpretation of the combined $\sigma_{\gamma\gamma b\bar{b}}$ and $\mu_{\gamma\gamma}$ anomalies, with $\mu_{b\bar{b}}$ falling within the $2\,\sigma$ interval as well. \end{itemize} Concerning DM physics, the $\tilde{\chi}^0_1$ candidate in P1, P2 and P3 achieves the observed relic abundance primarily via the $A_s$-funnel mechanism, annihilating into the $h_s A_H$ final state.
+In particular, P1 and P3 rely on coannihilation processes involving a $\tilde{S}$-like $\tilde{\chi}_2^0$, whereas P4 requires coannihilation with $\tilde{H}$-like electroweakinos.
+In terms of direct detection prospects, P1 and P3 may be probed by future SD searches.
+However, their SI scattering cross sections are strongly suppressed and lie below the neutrino floor, due to significant cancellations among different contributions to the $\tilde{\chi}^0_1$-Higgs boson coupling.
+In contrast, P2 predicts an extremely small SD neutron scattering cross section, as low as $6.9\times 10^{-7} \,\rm pb$, resulting from a highly suppressed $\tilde{\chi}^0_1$-Z gauge boson coupling characterized by $N_{13}^2-N_{14}^2 \simeq 0.004$. }}